rach4el/codeblog/README.md

   'herokuapp.com',
 ]

+in your setting.py file adjust the configuration of your apps settings by setting the location of your static files to match where they are located within your app.
+You will also need to do this for your template directories.

 ### Final Push to GitHub

 - Once you have followed those steps after your code has been finished editing and is ready for deployment you should do a final push to GitHub: